stustanet/stustanet-website/content/support/_index.en.md

 * Router from StuStaNet/other router/no router:
 * Visited [selftest.stustanet.de](http://selftest.stustanet.de)?
 Please attach the log:

-For a quick solution to the problem, please include relevant information about your problem or setup.
+For a quick solution to the problem, please include relevant information about your problem, setup and the failed step of the troubleshooting from these page.

 You can reach us at [admins[at]stustanet.de](https://stustanet.de/mail/admins?body=Name%3A%0ARoom%20number%3A%0AHouse%3A%0AStuStaNet%20membership%20%2F%20membership%20fee%20paid%3A%0ARouter%20from%20StuStaNet%2Fother%20router%2Fno%20router%3A%0AVisited%20selftest.stustanet.de%3F%20Please%20attach%20the%20log%3A).